Some things just get in your blood and you can’t quit. That would be me with rabbits…

 The breed is very laid back and always ready for head rubs.
-They are the Saint Bernard of the rabbit world genital but also a giant and sometimes opinionated.
+They are the Saint Bernard of the rabbit world gentle but also a giant and sometimes opinionated.

 The French Lop needs a strong confidant handler who is unafraid to make rules clear and won’t put up with shenanigans.